Institute-of-Emerging-Careers/quiz-app-2/README.md

 ## Database Initialization

+### MySQL
 All models are defined in `/models` using sequelize.
+Create an empty database in MySQL and mention its name in the `MYSQL_CONNECTION_STRING` in the `.env` file.
-In `db/initialize.js`, set `force: true` to create empty database upon server start.
+In `db/initialize.js`, set `force: true` to initialize the empty database with some sample data upon server start.
+Set `force: false` afterwards.

+### Redis
+You need to install redis before running the server as well.

 ## Modules
 To install required dependencies, run `npm install` in the project root.